oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 * The Transaction Token Service MUST set the `exp` claim to the expiry time of the Txn-Token.
 The Txn-Token Service MAY consider any `exp` value present in the `subject_token` parameter of the Txn-Token Request in determining the `exp` value of the resulting Txn-Token.
 * The Transaction Token Service MUST set the `txn` claim to a unique ID specific to this transaction.
 * The Transaction Token Service MAY set the `iss` claim of the Txn-Token to a value defining the entity that signed the Txn-Token.
 This claim MUST be omitted if not set.
-* The Transaction Token Service MUST evaluate the value specified in the `scope` parameter of the request to determine the `purp` claim of the issued Txn-Token.
+* The Transaction Token Service MUST evaluate the value specified in the `scope` parameter of the request to determine the `scope` claim of the issued Txn-Token.
 * If a `request_context` parameter is present in the Txn-Token Request, the data SHOULD be added to the `rctx` object of the Txn-Token.
 In addition, the Transaction Token Service SHOULD add the authenticated requesting workload identifier in the `rctx` object as the `req_wl` claim.
 * If a `request_details` parameter is present in the Txn-Token Request, then the Transaction Token Service SHOULD propagate the data from the `request_details` object into the claims in the `tctx` object as authorized by the Transaction Token Service authorization policy for the requesting client.